eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 A search subscription ends with a "complete" or a ["failed"](#failed) message from Ditto, or with an ["cancel"](#cancel) message from the client.
-Ditto sends a "complete" message when all pages of a search result are delivered to the client.
+Ditto sends a "complete" message when all pages of the search results are delivered to the client.

 | Field      | Value                   |
 |------------|-------------------------|